 Leaving the minshuku after breakfast, I took the 8.50am bus from Yunomine Onsen to the Hitari (日足) bus stop beside the Kawabune Center (熊野川川舟センター) where the boat tours are organised from.
 Boats depart at 10 am and 2.30 pm each day but be sure to book in advance.

 Having donned life jackets and straw hats, our group was ushered to the wooden flat-bottom boat waiting on the water’s edge.
 Including the guide and skipper, there were 8 people in total.

-Our guide pointed out various waterfalls and rock formations along the river bank in both Japanese and English as well as playing a traditional flute at one point to illustrate a story.
+Our guide pointed out various waterfalls and rock formations along the river bank in both Japanese and English as well as played a traditional flute at one point to illustrate a story.

 The leathery 87-year-old captain had been piloting the same river for decades and knew how to precisely navigate all the whitewater sections without breaking a sweat.

 About halfway through the 90-minute tour, the engine had a problem and we needed to stop beside a bridge.
 Our guide pointed out the debris which had been washed up during an enormous typhoon in 2011.
 You can see from the videos below just how crazy it was…

 After a few minutes of tinkering, the captain got the engine going and we continued on our way, arriving at Shingū around 11 am.

 Painted in bright vermillion with yellow and green accents, the shrine was holding a blessing ceremony for a newborn child when I arrived, so I waited until things quietened down before looking around.

 According to the map, there is a trail which leads from Kumano Hayatama Taisha across the foothills of Mt.
 Gongen (権現山) to Kamikura-jinja Shrine (神倉神社) but I couldn’t find the trailhead so instead wandered through the back streets and up the 538 steep steps to reach it.

 A nice view over Shingū is afforded from the top.